quicwg/base-drafts/draft-ietf-quic-tls.md

 The TLS "early_data" extension in the NewSessionTicket message is defined to convey (in the "max_early_data_size" parameter) the amount of TLS 0-RTT data the server is willing to accept.
-QUIC does not use TLS 0-RTT data;
+QUIC does not use TLS 0-RTT data.
-instead, QUIC has its own 0-RTT stream.
+QUIC uses 0-RTT packets to carry early data.
 Accordingly, the "max_early_data_size" parameter is repurposed to hold a sentinel value 0xffffffff to indicate that the server is willing to accept QUIC 0-RTT data;
 to indicate that the server does not accept 0-RTT data, the "early_data"